Daniel959595/GalaxyGram/README.md

 ## Overview:
 This project is a RESTful web API developed with Express.js and Node.js.
-<br>It facilitates user interaction with NASA's image repository, offering functionalities such as user registration, login, and the ability to leave comments on each image.
+<br>It facilitates user interaction with NASA's image collection, offering functionalities such as user registration, login, and the ability to leave comments on each image.
 The client-side is designed to be responsive across different devices, leveraging asynchronous programming techniques to enhance responsiveness and ensure a smooth user experience.

 <img src="images/image3.jpg" alt="home-page-image">